Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Commands:

-Instructions used in Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} to configure the monitor and working environment and to control the monitor and associated transfers.
+Instructions used in {{< TransferCFT/axwayvariablesComponentShortName  >}} to configure the monitor and working environment and to control the monitor and associated transfers.

 <span id="Compression"></span>